Nebraska Birth Records Search

-Nebraska birth records are private, and only you, your spouse, your parent or your child may get a copy of your specific record.
+NE birth records are private, and only you, your spouse, your parent or your child may get a copy of your specific record.
 The only other people who can gain access are: a legal representative with documentation, a government agency, someone performing genealogy, a legal guardian or the executor of your will.

 Table of Contents

-You can apply for a Nebraska birth record search, but if no record is found, they will notify you in writing.
+You can apply for a Nebraska birth records search, but if no record is found, they will notify you in writing.
 The fees are non-refundable regardless of whether or not they locate your birth certificate.

 You must also bring a valid, government-issued photo ID or send in a copy with your mailed application.
 Examples are driver’s license, passport, state ID, or military ID.